nus-cs2113-AY2425S1/tp/docs/DeveloperGuide.md

 #### Overview:
 This command is responsible for adding users' desired course mapping into the `myList.json` file.
-Additionally, each course mapping is checked against the current course mapping found in our data source file, which contains the university data, to ensure that the course mapping is accurate and is limited to universities in Oceania.
+Additionally, each course mapping is checked against the current course mappings found in our database, to ensure that the course mapping is accurate and is limited to universities in Oceania.
 This command hence helps the users to keep track of their course mapping process.

 #### How the feature is implemented:
 * The `AddCoursesCommand` class extends `Command` class where it overrides the `execute` method for custom behaviour.
-* The command first reads a JSON file to obtain the course mapping database via `createJsonObject()` method from the superclass.
+* The command first reads a JSON file to obtain the course mapping database via the `createJsonObject()` method from the superclass.
 * The `trimString` method then removes the `add` command and checks whether the user gave any input after the command.
   The method would return the trimmed user's input without the `add` command.